dtjohnso/ACACS-class-2019/index.md

 ## 1. Context of Romans 9:13

 * Broader context of Romans (see outline from Moo[^moo])

-**Romans 9:13 in flow of argument**

-* Genre and structure
+* Genre and structure of Romans 9
 	- Seifrid sees Romans 9 as diatribe encapsulated by lament:
 		> Paul’s opening lament provides the conceptual framework for the entire discourse, including the closing hymn of praise, which, according to the pattern of the psalms of lament, reaffirms the hope of the promises, contrary to all outward appearances (e.g., Pss.
 10; 13; 22; 60; 102).
 The first section of Paul’s discourse (9:1–29) here is oriented around lament, which appears at the opening and closing (9:1–5, 27–29).
 Paul’s intervening instruction, which takes the form of diatribe, is essential to that lament, which otherwise would degenerate into unbelieving despair or a simplistic blaming of Israel.[^seifrid]
 	- This sounds attractive, but seems forced.
 		- There are few structural indications of an inclusio.
 Romans 9:27--29 fits more closely with Rom.
 9:24--26.
 		- The supposed laments lack a direct appeal to God, and are not in the form of a prayer.
 Indeed, the text seems to be addressed directly to Paul's audience along the lines of diatribe.
-	- As diatribe, 9:1--5 introduces the problem, verses 6--13 introduce a principle that helps to address the problem, and verses 14--23 respond to a logical objection introduced by that principle.[^moo]
+	- As diatribe, 9:1--5 introduces the problem, verses 6--13 introduce a principle that helps to address the problem, and verses 14--23 respond to a logical objection introduced by that principle.
 	- Romans 9:13 supports the principle articulated in 9:6, 8.

 ## 2. Context of Malachi 1:2--3